stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 {{< details "2 - Library Research, Cultural Studies, & Winter Conferences" >}}
 #

 This week we will continue our overview of library research, learning some basic skills for querying catalogs and databases.
 We will also learn about a form of analysis known as `cultural studies` (much of our course and its readings are inspired by this breed of criticism).
 Finally, we meet together for our winter conferences.
 In the winter conference you will sit down with me and the teaching assistant to examine your performance during the fall term.
-The main topic of conversation will be your responses to the [end-of-term reflective assignment](/courses/writing-2/quarterly-review/) you completed last fall.
+The main topic of conversation will be your responses to the [Fall Reflection and Review](/courses/writing-2/quarterly-review/) you completed last term.
 We will also think ahead to specific things you would like to work on during the winter term.

 {{< hint note >}}

-<i class="fas fa-check-square"></i>  Sign up for your winter conference [using the schedule](https://docs.google.com/spreadsheets/d/19dKXXnRrVKbfXOfNDx7VwcIe5LN-QSyPgfxCuGuNsHo/edit?usp=sharing).
+<i class="far fa-check-square"></i>  Sign up for your winter conference [using the schedule](https://docs.google.com/spreadsheets/d/19dKXXnRrVKbfXOfNDx7VwcIe5LN-QSyPgfxCuGuNsHo/edit?usp=sharing).
 The conference will be held in my office hour Zoom room.

 {{< /hint >}}